Cj0x7c00/Anvil/README.md

 ## Build
 #### **Install the vulkan SDK**

+if you haven't already, set a VULKAN_SDK environment variable to the vulkan SDK path. this is required for the engine to work

 run the "Setup.bat" script and link with the GLFW library.

 in Vis Studio, add the GLFW lib path to "additional library directories"